-This topic introduces the basic concepts and terms used in MaxCompute.
+This topic describes the terms used in MaxCompute.

-AK for short, is the key used to access Alibaba Cloud APIs.
+An AccessKey pair is the credential for accessing Alibaba Cloud APIs.
 An AccessKey pair consists of an AccessKey ID and AccessKey secret.
-After you register an Alibaba Cloud account on the Alibaba Cloud official website, an AccessKey pair is generated on the Security Management page.
-You can use the AccessKey pair to identify users and verify the signature of requests for accessing MaxCompute or other Alibaba Cloud products.
-The AccessKey secret must be kept confidential.
+After you create an Alibaba Cloud account on the Alibaba Cloud official website, an AccessKey pair is generated on the AccessKey Management page.
+AccessKey pairs are used to identify users and verify the signature of requests for accessing Alibaba Cloud services such as MaxCompute.
+You must keep your AccessKey secret confidential.

-MaxCompute console, is a client tool running the Windows or Linux operating system.
-It allows you to submit commands to complete operations, such as project management, DDL operations, and DML operations.
+The MaxCompute console is a client tool running on Windows or Linux.
+The MaxCompute console allows you to submit commands to complete operations, such as project management operations, DDL operations, and DML operations.
 For more information about tool installation and common parameters, see Client.

 - data type

-The types of data in the columns of a MaxCompute table.
-For more information about the data types supported by MaxCompute, see Data types.
+Data types are the types of data in the columns of a MaxCompute table.
+For more information about the data types supported by MaxCompute, see Date types.

-Data Manipulation Language, is used to perform operations such as INSERT.
-For more information about the MaxCompute DML syntax, see INSERT operations.
+Data Manipulation Language (DML) is a syntax that includes statements such as INSERT.
+For more information about the MaxCompute DML syntax, see INSERT OVERWRITE and INSERT INTO.

 - Job Scheduler

-A module used for resource management and task scheduling in the kernel of Apsara distributed operating system.
-It also provides a basic programming framework for application development.
-The underlying task scheduling module of MaxCompute is the scheduling module of Job Scheduler.
+Job Scheduler is a module used for resource management and task scheduling in the kernel of the Apsara distributed operating system.
+Job Scheduler also provides a basic programming framework for application development.
+Job Scheduler serves as the underlying task scheduling module of MaxCompute.

-An actually running job, which is similar to the concept of job in Hadoop.
+An instance is an actually running job, which is similar to a job in Hadoop.
 For more information, see Instance.

-The division of data storage in a table into independent parts based on partition fields (a single field or a combination of multiple fields).
-If a table is not partitioned, data is directly stored in the directory of the table.
-If a table is partitioned, each partition corresponds to a directory under the table.
-In this manner, data is stored in separate directories.
+A partition is a division of a table based on the partition key, which consists of one or more partition key columns.
+Partitions are used to divide the data stored in a table.
+If a table is not partitioned, data in the table is stored in the directory that stores the table.
+If a table is partitioned, each partition corresponds to a subdirectory in the directory that stores the table.
+In this case, data is stored in separate subdirectories.
 For more information about partitions, see Partition.

-A basic organizational unit of MaxCompute.
-Similar to a database or schema in a traditional database system, a project is used to isolate multiple users and control access requests.
+A project is a basic organizational unit of MaxCompute.
+A project in MaxCompute is similar to a database or schema in a traditional database management system.
+Projects are used to isolate users and manage access requests.
 For more information, see Project.

-A concept in MaxCompute security functions.
+A role is a concept in MaxCompute security features.
 A role can be considered as a set of users with the same permissions.
 One user can have multiple roles, and multiple users can belong to the same role.
 After you authorize a role, all users assigned this role are granted the same permissions.
 For more information about role management, see Manage roles.

-A concept in MaxCompute.
-You must have the required resources for implementing User Defined Functions (UDFs) and MapReduce operations in MaxCompute.
+Resources in MaxCompute provides resource dependencies for MaxCompute operations.
+You must have the required resources for implementing user defined functions (UDFs) and MapReduce operations in MaxCompute.
 For more information, see Resource.

-A data storage unit in MaxCompute.
+A table is a data storage unit in MaxCompute.
 For more information, see Table.

-A data channel in MaxCompute that provides highly-concurrent offline data upload and download services.
-You can use Tunnel to upload data in batches to MaxCompute or download data in batches to your local device.
-For more information about related commands, see Tunnel commands or Tunnel overview.
+MaxCompute Tunnel is a data channel in MaxCompute that provides high-concurrency offline data upload and download services.
+You can use MaxCompute Tunnel to upload data in batches to MaxCompute or download data in batches to your local device.
+For more information about related commands, see Tunnel commands and Tunnel overview.

-In a broad sense, User Defined Functions (UDFs) refer to all user-defined functions: user-defined scalar function, User Defined Aggregation Function (UDAF), and User Defined Table Valued Function (UDTF).
+In a broad sense, UDFs refer to all user defined functions: user-defined scalar functions, user-defined aggregate functions (UDAFs), and user-defined table-valued functions (UDTFs).
 For more information about UDFs of Java programming APIs provided by MaxCompute, see Overview.

 In a narrow sense, UDFs refer to only user-defined scalar functions.
 The relationship between the input and output is one-to-one mapping, which indicates that one value is returned each time a UDF reads one row of data.

-User Defined Aggregation Function.
-The relationship between the input and output is multiple-to-one mapping, which indicates that multiple input records are aggregated for one output value.
-It can be used with the GROUP BY clause of SQL.
+UDAFs have a multiple-to-one mapping relationship between the input and output, which indicates that multiple rows are aggregated to one row.
+UDAFs can be used with the GROUP BY clause of SQL statements.
 For more information, see UDAF.

-User Defined Table Valued Function.
-It is used in scenarios where multiple rows of data are returned after each function invocation.
-It is the only user-defined function that returns multiple fields.
+UDTFs are used in scenarios where multiple rows of data are returned after each function invocation.
+UDTFs are the only user defined functions that return multiple rows.
 For more information, see UDTF.